World War I reparations: Overall

 While Germany initially had a trade deficit, British policy during the early 1920s was to reintegrate Germany into European trade as soon as possible.
 Likewise, France attempted to secure trade deals with Germany.
 During the mid-to-late 1920s, trade between France and Germany grew rapidly.
-French imports of German goods "increased by 60 per cent", highlighting the close links between French industrial growth and German production, and the increase in cooperation between the countries.
+French imports of German goods "increased by 60%", highlighting the close links between French industrial growth and German production, and the increase in cooperation between the countries.

 Max Hantke and Mark Spoerer provide a different perspective on the effect of reparations on the German economy.
 They wrote that focusing on the reparations and inflation ignores "the fact that the restriction of the German military to 115,000 men relieved the German central budget considerably".
 Hantke and Spoerer argue that their findings show "that even under quite rigorous assumptions the net economic burden of the Treaty of Versailles was much less heavy than has been hitherto thought, in particular if we confine our perspective to the Reich's budget".
 They say, "though politically a humiliation", the limitation on the military "was beneficial in fiscal terms" and that their economic models show that "the restriction of the size of the army was clearly beneficial for the Reich budget".
 Additionally, their economic scenarios indicate that while the Treaty of Versailles was "overall clearly a burden on the German economy", it "also offered a substantial peace dividend for Weimar's non-revanchist budget politicians."
 They conclude that, "The fact that [these politicians] did not make sufficient use of this imposed gift supports the hypothesis that the Weimar Republic suffered from home-made political failure".